 Our equity method investments in the Assembly Row hotel joint venture, the La Alameda shopping center, the Chandler Festival and Chandler Gateway shopping centers, and our mortgage notes receivable are considered variable interests in a VIE (see Note 3 to the consolidated financial statements for additional information on the Chandler Festival and Chandler Gateway shopping centers).
 As we do not control the activities that most significantly impact the economic performance of our equity method joint ventures or the borrower entities related to our mortgage notes receivable, we are not the primary beneficiary and do not consolidate.
-As of December 31, 2022 and 2021, our investment in the equity method joint ventures and maximum exposure to loss was \$34.0 million and \$8.9 million, respectively.
-As of December 31, 2022 and 2021, our investment in mortgage notes receivable and maximum exposure to loss was \$9.5 million for both periods.
-We also own a 77.7% tenancy in common ("TIC") interest in Escondido Promenade which is recorded as an equity method investment and included in investments in partnerships" on our December 31, 2022 consolidated balance sheets.
-Our TIC interest in Escondido Promenade is not considered a variable interest in a variable interest entity.
+As of December 31, 2023 and 2022, our investment in the equity method joint ventures and maximum exposure to loss was \$30.9 million and \$34.0 million, respectively.
+As of December 31, 2023 and 2022, our investment in mortgage notes receivable and maximum exposure to loss was \$9.2 million and \$9.5 million, respectively.
+As of December 31, 2022, we had a 77.7% tenancy in common ("TIC") interest in Escondido Promenade which was recorded as an equity method investment and included in investments in partnerships" on our December 31, 2022 consolidated balance sheets.
+Our TIC interest in Escondido Promenade was not considered a variable interest in a VIE, and we subsequently purchased our co-owners interest on May 26, 2023, at which point we consolidated the property.
 See Note 3 to the consolidated financial statements for additional information.

 In addition, we have 19 entities that meet the criteria of a VIE in which we hold a variable interest.
 For each of these entities, we control the significant operating decisions and consequently have the power to direct the activities that most significantly impact the economic performance of the entities.
 As we also have the obligation to absorb the majority of the losses and/or the right to receive a majority of the benefits for each of these entities, all are consolidated in our financial statements.
-Net real estate assets related to VIEs included in our consolidated balance sheets were approximately \$1.6 billion and \$1.8 billion as of December 31, 2022 and 2021, respectively, and mortgages related to VIEs included in our consolidated balance sheets were approximately \$191.8 million and \$335.3 million, as of December 31, 2022 and 2021, respectively.
+Net real estate assets related to VIEs included in our consolidated balance sheets were approximately \$1.6 billion as of both December 31, 2023 and 2022, and mortgages related to VIEs included in our consolidated balance sheets were approximately \$189.3 million and \$191.8 million, as of December 31, 2023 and 2022, respectively.